awesome-soft/awesome-ubuntu/README.md

 * [Docky](http://www.go-docky.com/) - Docky is an advanced shortcut bar that sits at the edges of your screen.
 It provides easy access to some of the files, folders and applications on your computer.
 * [Steam](https://github.com/luongvo209/Awesome-Linux-Software/blob/master/steampowered.com) - Gaming store, which opens the gates to many games.
 * [Shutter](http://shutter-project.org/) - Feature-rich Screenshot Tool.
-* [Kazam](https://launchpad.net/kazam) - Kazam is a simple screen recording program that will capture the content of your screen and record a video file.